 The relevant postal address is on the form.
-DVLA send a replacement logbook for the vehicle with the new personal number assigned to it.
+DVLA will send a replacement log book for the vehicle with the new personal number assigned to it.

-The grantee of the plate on retention can change the nominee if they die.
+The grantees of vehicle number plates on retention will be able to change the nominee (if they die).
 Send a letter of explanation along with the V750 or V778 to:

 DVLA Personalised Registrations

-Return the V750 or the V778 with an accompanying letter confirming the new name or address.
-Send both documents to DVLA Personalised Registrations address.
+Return the V750 or the V778 with an accompanying letter that confirms the new name or address.
+Send both of the documents to DVLA Personalised Registrations address.